How Do Runners Benefit from Supplements

 The body requires amino acids to build proteins.
 These are divided into non-essential (those that can be produced by the body), essential (those that need to be necessarily taken through diet), and semi-essential (those that can be produced by the body but in small amounts).
 L-Glutamine is a semi-essential amino acid.

 L-Glutamine is important for your immune system and intestinal health.
-Endurance training can be stressful for the body and the immune system is compromised most of the time.
+Endurance training can be stressful for the body and also compromises the immune system most of the time.
 At such times the amount of glutamine present in the blood can be lower than that required by the immune system.
 Hence it becomes essential to supplement with L-Glutamine to reduce the risk of illness due to a dip in the immune system.

 5. Sodium bicarbonate